ximinng/PyTorch-SVGRender/README.md

 python svg_render.py x=stylediffsketcher prompt='A horse is drinking water by the lake' x.token_ind=5 target='./data/starry.png' seed=998
 ```

-**Word-As-Image**, follow a text prompt to style a letter in a word:
+**Word-As-Image** follow a text prompt to style a letter in a word:

 ```shell
 # Inject the meaning of the word bunny into the 'Y' in the word 'BUNNY'